The-AI-Alliance/the-ai-alliance.github.io/docs/contributing.markdown

 Are you interested in joining a project's work group?
 Use the form on the Alliance's [Become a Collaborator](https://thealliance.ai/become-a-collaborator){:target="join-collab"} page to let us know your interests.
 Check the boxes that look most appropriate and describe your particular interests in the _Message_ box.

-If your organization would like to join the AI Alliance, got [here](https://thealliance.ai/membership){:target="join-org"}.
+If your organization would like to join the AI Alliance, go [here](https://thealliance.ai/membership){:target="join-org"}.